Group orderings, dynamics, and rigidity: A dynamical portrait of left and circular orders

 The main theorem of Matsumoto \cite{Matsumoto invent}, together with minimality of $\rho$ implies that there exists a neighborhood $U$ of $\rho$ in $\Hom(G, \Homeo_+(S^1))$ such that, for all $\rho'$ in $U$, there exists a continuous, degree one monotone map $h$ such that $h \circ \rho' = \rho \circ h$.
 This is quite similar to our ``strong rigidity", except that here $h$ will not generally fix the basepoint $x_0$

-To see directly that $c_0$ is not isolated, one can change the basepoitn as in Remark \ref{basepoint rk} to approximate $c_0$ by its conjugates.
+To see directly that $c_0$ is not isolated, one can change the basepoint as in Remark \ref{basepoint rk} to approximate $c_0$ by its conjugates.
 This corresponds to conjugating $\rho$ by some small homeomorphism $h$ that does not fix $x_0$. \end{example}

 One can modify the group $G$ in the example above to give a dynamical realization $\rho$ of a circular order $c$ with \emph{nontrivial linear part} (and isolated left order on the linear part!) and so that $\rho$ still has some form of rigidity -- but where $c$ fails again to be an isolated circular order due to basepoint considerations.
 Here is a brief sketch of one such construction.